WordPress/blueprints/blueprints/showcase-plugin-with-media/readme.md

 # Showcase custom plugin from own server with media files and custom theme

-### Custom theme is customized child theme of twentytwentyfour
+➡ Custom theme is customized child theme of twentytwentyfour

+### Transfering content

 > For transferring content, WXR file is used.
 The same could be probably achieved with sql dump and runsql step.